George Leonard Chaney: Hollis Street retains Chaney as its minister

 The Hollis Street Church proprietors, known today as the Board of Trustees, recognized the growing influence of the young minister they had called to the pulpit three years earlier.
 In October 1865, they increased Chaney's ministerial salary by $500.

 Chaney's rising profile within Unitarianism did not go unnoticed.
 In May 1866, the First Parish Unitarian Church in Providence, Rhode Island, extended an offer to Chaney to fill the pulpit recently vacated by the late Rev. E.B.
 Hall.

 First Parish Unitarian Church offered Chaney a yearly salary of $6,000, which was $2,000 more than his current remuneration.
 Chaney nonetheless declined the offer.
 His decision gratified the Hollis Street Church parishioners and his “many friends” in Boston.
 The Boston Evening Transcript reported “that he cannot be spared from the position of great usefulness which he now so acceptably fills.”

 Chaney's decision to decline the First Parish call may have been related to his planned trip to Europe the following month.
 However, it may also be reasonably speculated that Chaney's decision was influenced by his long-term career aspirations within the Unitarian denomination.

 A move from Boston to Providence, only 50 miles south, would remove him from the center of Unitarian denominational decision-making.
-In just a few years, he had gone from a newly ordained minister to a well-connected and valued member of Boston's Unitarian leadership.
+In just a few years, he had gone from a newly ordained minister to a valued member of Boston's Unitarian leadership.
 He was only 30 years old and had much of his career ahead of him.